 As lead counsel, Stephanie has successfully defended numerous public employers in lawsuits involving claims of employment discrimination, wrongful termination, constitutional violations and negligent operation of motor vehicles.

-Prior to joining the firm’s Charlotte office, Stephanie served as the Deputy City Attorney for the City of Charlotte, the City of Gastonia Police Attorney, as an Assistant United States Attorney in Atlanta, and as the National Manager of Equal Employment Opportunity Compliance and Appeals Programs for the U.S. Postal Service in Washington, D.C., and as a Trial Attorney for the EEOC Charlotte District Office.
+Prior to joining the firm’s Charlotte office, Stephanie served as the Deputy City Attorney for the City of Charlotte, the City of Gastonia Police Attorney, as an Assistant United States Attorney in Atlanta, as the National Manager of Equal Employment Opportunity Compliance and Appeals Programs for the U.S. Postal Service in Washington, D.C., and as a Trial Attorney for the EEOC Charlotte District Office.

-*Cases or matters referenced do not represent the attorney’s entire record.
+- Cases or matters referenced do not represent the lawyer’s entire record.
 Each case is unique and must be evaluated on its own merits.
 The outcome of a particular case cannot be predicated upon a lawyer’s or a law firm’s past results.

 - Obtained summary judgment in federal court for national employer in employment discrimination lawsuit involving claims of race, age and disability discrimination.